iampuero/pyising/README.md

 ## Ising Model

 The Ising Model is a statistical model used in physics and other fields to describe systems with binary variables.
-Inference in the Ising Model involves estimating the probability distribution of the binary variables.
+Inference involves estimating the probability distribution of the binary variables.

 The probability distribution of the Ising Model can be expressed as: